Telecominfraproject/wlan-cloud-ucentralgw/README.md

 ```

 #### `ucentral.properties` for Docker
-If you use the pre-made configuration file, and you follow the direcroty layout, the only line you must change
+If you use the pre-made configuration file, and you follow the directory layout, the only line you must change
 is the following line:

 ```asm